vehehgito/College-Material/4 Semester/IT201 Java Programming/Lab File.md

-### Experiment 1: Java programs using classes & objects and various control constructs such as loops etc, and data structures such as arrays, structures and functions
+### Program 1: Java programs using classes & objects and various control constructs such as loops etc, and data structures such as arrays, structures and functions

 ```java
 // Define a class called Student